zooniverse/help/docs/next-steps/leveling-up.md

 ## Pre-requisites

-The LU framework is an advanced system that touches multiple subsystems in Zooniverse and therefore has a strict set of pre-requisites:
+The leveling up framework is an advanced system that touches multiple subsystems in Zooniverse and therefore has a strict set of pre-requisites:

-1. The project must be on FEM to leverage the [feedback](/next-steps/feedback/) capabilities
-2. You must have a selection of gold standard subjects with expert classifications.
+1. You must have a selection of gold standard subjects with expert classifications.
 The number of subjects will depend on how quickly you want volunteers to level up and how many separate levels you need in your project
+2. You must configure relevant subjects and workflows to use [feedback](/next-steps/feedback/) to evaluate volunteer performance on gold standard subjects.
 3. You must have [Caesar](/next-steps/caesar-realtime-data-processing/) set up to handle real-time data aggregation
 4. You must have a Question or Survey task.
-Currently leveling up is limited to only these two tasks.
+Leveling up is currently limited to these two tasks.

 ## Setting up the Leveling Up framework

 ### Step 1.
 Create Project via Project Builder

-1. Reach out to a Zooniverse contact to activate tools for Leveling Up
+1. Email Zooniverse ([contact@zooniverse.org](mailto:contact@zooniverse.org)) to activate the "workflow assignment" experimental tool for Leveling Up.
 2. Create Subject Sets.
-Note that:
-    1. the subjects will need specific columns to work with feedback).
+Note that gold standard subjects will need specific metadata to work with feedback (e.g., `#training_subject` set to `true`).
-    2. make sure to upload your gold standard subjects with the `#training-subjects` column to ensure that they are not aggregated

 ### Step 2: Create Workflows via Project Builder: Levels 1, 2, 3, etc
-1. Reach out to a Zooniverse contact to set Workflow Config: `level`=1, etc for each level
+1. Assign workflow levels via workflow configuration: reach out to request Zooniverse set `level: '1'`, etc key-value pairs in workflow configuration, or edit `Workflow.configuration` directly via Python Client.
 2. Create your task: for now we only support the Question and the Survey tasks (note task key – default assumption is “T0”)
 3. Add Feedback Rules (sync feedback rule IDs with subject metadata key names)
 4. Link Subject Sets to workflow, and note the workflow ID for the next step.